janmuran/object-builder/README.md

-# Response builder
+# Object builder
-Object builder from json response
+Object builder from json response or string

+builder use JMS Serializer to build object